 There are two ways to create a MockMvc

-Following Spring Boot's auto-configuration principle, you only need to annotate your test with @WebMvcTest
+Following Spring Boot's auto-configuration principle, we only need to annotate our test with @WebMvcTest

 .
 This annotation not only ensures to auto-configure MockMvc

-but also create a sliced Spring context containing only MVC related beans.
+but also creates a sliced Spring context containing only MVC-related beans.

-Make sure to pass the class name of the controller you want to test alongside this annotation: @WebMvcTest(MyController.cass)
+To keep the sliced test context small, we can pass the class name of the controller we want to test: @WebMvcTest(MyController.cass)

 .
-Otherwise, Spring will create a context including all your controller endpoints.
+Otherwise, Spring will create a context including all our controller endpoints.

-The second approach is helpful when your application uses plain Spring without Spring Boot or you want to fine-tune the setup:
+The second approach is helpful if we're using Spring without Spring Boot or if we want to fine-tune the setup.
+The MockMvcBuilders

 1 2 3 4 5 6 7 8 9 10 11 12 13 | class TaskControllerTest { private MockMvc mockMvc; @BeforeEach public void setup() { this.mockMvc = MockMvcBuilders.standaloneSetup(new TaskController(new TaskService())) .setControllerAdvice() .setLocaleResolver(localResolver) .addInterceptors(interceptorOne) .build(); } } |